Drama

 Lower School Drama

 In Year Seven and Eight, students are introduced to the 4 C’s (Creativity, Collaboration, Communication, and Confidence) which underpin our Drama curriculum.
 These aspects are delivered through a series of modules focusing on key performing skills (physical, vocal, and interaction in the stage space) in Year 7, and are further developed in Year 8 through script work, where students learn about interpreting and conveying character to an audience.
+They are also introduced to the different elements of production design (Sound, Lighting, Set and Costume) and get to experiment with these technical elements through practical workshops.
+In addition, students undertake analysis of Live Theatre productions, viewed through one of our Theatre streaming platforms.

 GCSE Transition